 - 2019-2021: "customer messaging for SaaS" — as described in this article.

 - 2021-2022: "email automation for SaaS" — as we added marketing email alongside customer lifecycle email.
 Funny how it circles back to our original positioning.

-- 2022 and onwards: "company-level email automation for SaaS" — same idea, but focusing on our unique value proposition which is the company accounts.
+- From March to October 2022: "company-level email automation for SaaS" — same idea, but focusing on our unique value proposition which is the company accounts.